6 Common Furnace Smells Explained | Air Alliance Team

 4. Furnace Smells Like Sewer

 If your furnace smells like sewer, or rotten eggs, you’ll want to ensure you don’t have a gas leak.
-If you don’t, the issue could be with your sewer lines and not your furnace.
+If you don’t, the problem could be with your sewer lines and not your furnace.
 This is especially true if it’s been extremely dry lately.

 Cause: Dry Sewer Trap or Sewer Leak

 If you think your sewer trap is dry, you can try putting some water down the floor drain in your basement.
-If that doesn’t solve the problem, you might have a sewer leak, so you’ll want to call a company that handles sewer line repair.
+If that doesn’t solve the issue, you might have a sewer leak, so you’ll want to call a company that handles sewer line repair.

-5. Furnace Smells Musty
+5. The Furnace Smells Like Mold

 Cause: Dirty Ductwork

-Depend on Us with Your Furnace Repair Needs
+Trust Us with Your Furnace Repair Needs